jmcaluyafuentes/diet-delight-backend/README.md

 ### Database:

-- MongoDB Atlas - A cloud-based NoSQL database service used for storing user data and recipe information.
+- MongoDB Atlas - A cloud-based NoSQL database service used for storing recipe information.

 ### API Integration:

 - Edamam API - Provides access to a wide range of recipes and nutritional data.

-### Authentication:

-- JSON Web Tokens (JWT) - Used for secure user authentication.

 ### Testing: